syncopika/DNA_compare/README.md

 dnaseqbasic
 ===========
-made in Python 3.3 with tkinter
+a simple dna sequence comparison program with GUI made in Python 3.3 with tkinter

 -finds ONE point mutation between 2 DNA sequences
 -also counts how many nucleotides in the sequence